dammitdiane/minecraft-luddite/README.md

 Currently, this modpack is distributed as a [MultiMC] zip.

 1. Go to [Download MultiMC] and install the version for your OS
-2. Unzip the file named "mmc-stable-win32"
+2. Unzip the file named "mmc-stable-XXX"
 3. Open the folder named "MultiMC"
-4. In "MultiMC Quick Setup", set the minimum and maximum memory allocation to 4gb and 8gb
+4. OPTIONAL - In "MultiMC Quick Setup", increase the minimum and maximum memory allocation as you see fit
 5. After set up is complete, click on "Profiles" and "Manage Accounts" on the top-right of the window
-6. In the Accounts setting page, click on the "Add"
+6. In the Accounts setting page, click on "Add"
 7. Enter your Mojang login credentials
 8. On the top-left of the MultiMC window, click on "Add Instance" and "Import from Zip"
 9. Paste in this URL: [MMC client release 1.0.0] and click "OK"
-10. When the download finishes, double-click 'Luddite-1.0.0-client-mmc' *If you are not signed into a Mojang account, you will be promted for credentials
+10. When the download finishes, double-click 'Luddite-1.0.0-client-mmc'

 ## Motivation